 In many churches, after the Good Friday service, the altar cloth is stripped from the altar and the cross is shrouded with a cloth.
 On either Thursday or Friday night, some churches observe a service called Tenebrae, the “Shadows.”
 It consists of a series of readings, often from the Book of Lamentations.
 Candles are extinguished one by one, and people leave the church in darkness.
 The church bells cease to ring and remain silent until Easter morning, when the lamentations turn to joy.

 Easter Sunday is the greatest festival of the Christian year.
 Three days after Jesus’ death, a few of the women who followed him went to his tomb and found it empty.
 Today, the priest or pastor leading the Easter service echoes the women's discovery by exclaiming, “Alleluia, Christ is risen!”
 The congregation responds, “He is risen indeed!
 Alleluia!”

 American Christians greet Easter in many ways.
-Catholic, Episcopal, and Orthodox churches observe the “Great Vigil” late Saturday night or early in the still-dark hours of Easter Sunday morning.
+Catholic, Episcopal, and Orthodox churches observe the Great Vigil late Saturday night or early in the still-dark hours of Sunday morning.
 Harking back to some of the most ancient traditions of the church, the congregation gathers in the darkened church where no candle has been lit since Thursday night.
-The new fire is kindled at the door.
-The priest says, “May the light of Christ, rising in glory, dispel the darkness of our hearts and minds.”
+The priest kindles a new fire at the door and says, “May the light of Christ, rising in glory, dispel the darkness of our hearts and minds.”
 Carrying the Paschal candle into the dark sanctuary, the celebrants proclaim, “The Light of Christ!”